 My career as a nurse began 17 years ago.
 I like taking care of people and supporting them in difficult times.
 I trained in the Czech Republic and then spent a few years working in IC thoracic surgery.
-I came to the Netherlands in November 2008 where I also ended up working in the thoracic surgery department, with the last few years in the role of senior nurse.
-Although I have a great passion for care in general, chronic care is what appeals to me the most: supporting people for a longer period of time and helping them with the challenges they encounter.
-That's how I ended up working with people with diabetes.
+In 2008 I came to the Netherlands where I also ended up working in the thoracic surgery department, with the last few years in the role of senior nurse.
+Although I have a great passion for care in general, chronic care is what appeals to me the most.
+It’s supporting people for a longer period of time and helping them with the challenges they encounter.
+That’s how I ended up working with people with diabetes.

 I completed a post-graduate course in diabetes nursing in the Netherlands.
-I have been working as a diabetes nurse for six years now, first at a university medical centre and currently at the Franciscus Vlietland hospital.
-I find working as a diabetes nurse very rewarding: you have intensive and long-term contact with the people you treat.
+I have been working as a diabetes nurse for six years now.
+First at a university medical centre and currently at the Franciscus Vlietland hospital.
+Working as a diabetes nurse for me is very rewarding.
+You have intensive and long-term contact with the people you treat.
 I have the opportunity to provide individual care by involving my patients in the care and making a plan together with them.
 Through this long-term contact, you can really build a relationship with people and in some cases even friendships!

 I believe it is important in diabetes care that the decision on treatment should be made together with the person with diabetes.
 I also consider it extremely important to keep a close eye on the developments in the field of diabetes care, and believe it’s not only important to ensure good values but also a good quality of life.

 My name is Zuzana.
 I am from the Czech Republic and I have been living and working in the Netherlands for 11 years now.
 I have a family and two cats – one of which has diabetes as well.
-I like to spend my free time with my family and the cats, and I love taking part in sport, cooking, and travelling.
+In my free time, I like to spend time with my family and the cats, and I love taking part in sport, cooking, and travelling.